MicrosoftDocs/bot-docs/retired/r13/bot-builder-howto-bf-cli-update-luis.md

 bf luis:train:run --appId <application-id> --versionId <version-id> --endpoint <endpoint> --subscriptionKey <subscription-key>
 ```

-For additional information on using this command, see [bf luis:train:run][bf-luistrainrun] in the Bot Framework CLI LUIS README.
+For additional information on using this command, see [bf luis:train:run][bf-luistrainrun] in the Bot Framework CLI LUIS `README`.

 > [!TIP]
 >